Chinese Singaporeans: Hakka

-The Hakka-speaking subgroup constitutes 11.4% of the Chinese Singaporean population.
+The Hakka-speaking subgroup constitutes 11.4% of the Singaporean Chinese population.
 About 70% of them originated from Dabu County.

 Singapore has more than 200,000 Hakkas and they are the fourth-largest dialect group after the Hokkiens, Teochews and Cantonese.
 The Hakkas were known for running pawnshops, traditional Chinese medicine shops and optical shops.
 Many Hakka women who came to Singapore during the early 20th century worked in construction sites and wore headgear similar to the Samsui women.
 However, instead of red, the Hakka women wore black headgear.

 Ying Fo Fui Kun, a Hakka clan association, is the oldest clan association in Singapore.
 Its clan house is located at Telok Ayer Street in the Outram Planning Area, within the Central Area, Singapore's central business district.
 In 2015 a Hakka tulou replica was built.
 The replica in Singapore was built by the Fong Yun Thai Association, an umbrella body for three Hakka clans – Char Yong (Dabu) Association, Eng Teng Association and Foong Shoon Fui Kuan.
 This is the only tulou replica outside of proper China till date.

-Singapore's founding father Lee Kuan Yew and his son, Prime Minister Lee Hsien Loong, were fourth- and fifth-generation Chinese Singaporeans of Hakka descent, respectively.
+Singapore's founding father Lee Kuan Yew and his son, Prime Minister Lee Hsien Loong, were fourth- and fifth-generation Singaporean Chinese of Hakka descent, respectively.
 Apart from Lee Kuan Yew, many first-generation leaders of Singapore were of Hakka descent, including Chor Yeok Eng, Hon Sui Sen, Howe Yoon Chong and Yong Nyuk Lin.